 - The macro view examines how the ecosystem can support a new design so that it is kept in use for as long as possible.
-It utilises systems thinking to understand how the product moves across the ecosystem and how it will be used in its entire end-to-end lifecycle.
-The product needs to fit within a new business model while ensuring the user experience is optimised.
+It uses systems thinking to understand how the product moves across the ecosystem and how it will be used in its entire end-to-end lifecycle.
+The product needs to fit within a new business model while ensuring the user experience is optimised

 The circular economy loop